 Expect it!
 Students are expected to complete homework independently.
 Not only is homework academically necessary, but it teaches responsibility.
 All students will have to work and study regularly each day.
 If you find yourself cramming for tests, daily preparation should be increased.
 (See Course Requirements given by teachers.)
 Refer to the DFA teacher pages for assignments.

 Honor Roll

 Honor Roll at Davidson is based on 85 - 100 in all classes.
 This is higher than the general county requirement.
-All Honors Day awards are determined based on grades and performances through the 3rd 9 weeks.

 Report Cards

 Report cards are given at the end of each 9-week term.

 Grading Scale